peterkinget/MOS_OP/README.md

 `python3 MOS_OP.py <name dcOPInfo.info ascii file> <name
 element.info ascii file> <json file with device name dictionary>`

+The operating point table is printed to *stdout* and is saved in `operating_point.csv`; if there is an existing `operating_point.csv`, it will be overwritten.

 After a spectre *DC Analysis* with *Save Operating Point*, spectre saves the operating point information in the `dcOPInfo.info` file and the transistor sizing information in the `element.info` file in the folder with the simulation results; that folder is typically located in `<simulation results folder>/<name of the cell>/spectre/schematic/psf/`.
 So if you are simulating `presized_OTA_tb` and you ask ADE to save your simulation results in `~/simulation`, you should look in